 For those holiday makers and residents that enjoy a spot of sea fishing, here’s our guide to shore fishing in Lanzarote.

-You should have a Licencia de Pesca Marítima de Recreo (fishing license) to fish in Lanzarote, the solicitud (application) can be downloaded at the bottom of this post.
-Take the completed form with a photocopy of it and your passport or DNI to the Cabildo de Lanzarote, they will give you the Santander bank details to pay €15 into for a three year license, you need to go and make the ingreso (payment) on Tuesday or Friday between 1000 and 1100 and return with the receipt for your license.
+You should have a Licencia de Pesca Marítima de Recreo (fishing license) to fish in Lanzarote, the solicitud (application) can be obtained at the Cabildo in Arrecife.
+Ask for a “Solicitud de licencia pesca,” complete the form, then take it with your passport or DNI to the correct office within The Cabildo, they will give you the Santander bank details to pay €15 into for a three year license, you need to go and make the ingreso (payment) on Tuesday or Friday between 1000 and 1100 and return with the receipt for your license.

 There are three classes of license you can apply for any or all of the classes, they are: